Toni Severin: Member of Parliament

+2025 Environment Canterbury election

+During the 2025 Environment Canterbury election, Severin stood in the South Canterbury/Ōtuhituhi constituency under the ACT Local banner.
+She was unsuccessful, coming third place with 7,755 votes.

 Political views

 Severin is a licensed gun owner and believes the gun control laws passed after the Christchurch mosque attack was rushed and would not have prevented the attack.
 Severin delayed receiving her COVID-19 vaccination after seeking medical advice due to a pre-existing condition.